 New sport types with trail route features will include the following

 - Mountain Biking

 - Gravel Biking

 When you start using these new activity types, you can then toggle your personal heatmap to specific sport types, for instance viewing everywhere you've mountain biked or gone trail running.

 Subscribed athletes will be able to find their next best adventure thanks to new trail features including difficulty, completion times, the busiest time of day, and seasonality information provided by trail datasets.
 Strava uses aggregated and de-identified community data sets to help athletes learn more about trail features for routes.
 We calculate route difficulty (easy, moderate, or difficult) based on attributes like distance, elevation, and aggregated community completion time.

 How to Get Started

-Subscribed athletes who select one of the new trail sport types will be presented with a new trail routes experience on the Maps tab within the mobile application.
-Subscribers will be able to see new trail networks that may include multiple trails that will help you reach similar peaks and activity goals.
+Subscribed athletes who select one of the new trail sport types will be presented with a new trail route experience on the Maps tab within the mobile application.
+Subscribers will be able to see new trail networks that may include multiple trails that will help them reach similar peaks and activity goals.

 When considering a new trail activity, it’s important that you respect the rules of your local trail networks, and only follow maintained trails.